3rd Annual Daddying Film Fest & Forum (D3F)

 All student finalists earn a $250 Daddy Appleseed Fund award for use toward an activity or project to enjoy with their father/father figure together with a formal certificate.
 Up to five (5) finalists can be named in each grade level and other voting category.
 Winners in each student category earn an additional $250 to advance their studies or to create a program or project to encourage positive father involvement.
 The winner of the Roy R. Neuberger Prize for best dad-created film/video and D3F Men's Caring Award both earn a $500 award to use toward an activity or project with their child(ren).

 Preliminary student and adult jurors evaluate and narrow the pool of D3F entries to those which will move on for judging by a panel of academic and entertainment industry professional judges.
 VIP judges select up to five (5) finalists in each of the four grade-level categories and three "Best..." voting categories.
 Winners are announced during a virtual awards ceremony at the end of the week-long festival.

-Voting to determine the six Atticus Award winners and Roy R. Neuberger Prize, and the D3F Men's Caring Award is open to the public/D3F attendees and conducted online during Festival week.
+Voting to determine the six Atticus Award winners, the Roy R. Neuberger Prize, and the D3F Men's Caring Award is open to the public/D3F attendees and conducted online during virtual Festival week.

 The criteria our initial student and adult jurors use to evaluate each D3F-themed film submission are a direct reflection of the Daddying Film Festival & Forum’s mission: